rahulinux/Get_server_info/README.md

     - If you have ssh password less authentication, then you can use this script without any changes
     - if you don't have above option then you can install `sshpass` package and uncomment sshpass option in script

   - If you want details of windows server, then you must install WMI tool on your Linux Box and need some modification on windows server also.
-Following [this](http://linuxian.com/2013/12/03/how-to-run-windows-commands-from-linux-box/) page to install WMI.
+Refer [this](http://linuxian.com/2013/12/03/how-to-run-windows-commands-from-linux-box/) page to install WMI.

 # Features
   - It Supports Following OS: